armytag/langs/qathebo/grammar/morphology.md

 These number-marking suffixes only appear in nouns.
 Regardless of the Animacy Group of the relevant noun, [verb agreement](#direct-object-agreement) and [modifier agreement](#modifying-nouns) only distinguishes single and plural.

+### Possession

+When nouns are possessed, they take an additional suffix *-tʼo* after number and before the case marker.
+This form of possession only applies to nouns of a lower animacy group than the possessor; something cannot be possessed by a noun of equal or lower animacy.
+The possessor noun appears in genetive form after the possessed noun, much like an noun modifier.

 ### Case

 There are nine nominal cases: nominative, accusative, dative, genitive, instrumental, locative, allative, ablative, and essive.
 Unlike most nominative-accusative langauges, Qʼathebʼo is a marked-nominative language, which means the nominative case takes overt marking while the accusative does not.